 Chief Corp.
 Strategy Officer

-Christian Wawrzinek, PhD, is a highly ambitious, hands-on serial entrepreneur and investor, focusing on companies with world-changing potential in biotech, tech and AI.
+Christian Wawrzinek, PhD is a highly ambitious, hands-on serial entrepreneur and investor with more then 20 years of experience, focusing on companies with world-changing potential in biotech, tech and AI.
 He has founded and built several successful companies that have together generated a total turnover of over 1 billion US$.
 He has won several prizes for his entrepreneurial achievements, including the “Entrepreneur of The Year” Award from EY and the Deloitte Technology Fast 50 Award for the fastest-growing German tech company with over 28,000% 5-year revenue growth.
-In 2018, he took one of his companies public indirectly through a €270 million reverse-IPO onto Nasdaq Nordic.
+In 2018, he took one of his companies public through a €270 million reverse-IPO onto Nasdaq Nordic.

 Dr. Gerd Maass